practicingruby/practicing-ruby-paid/posts/v3/008-criteria-for-disciplined-inheritance.md

 end
 ```

-The most simple way to implement this sort of DSL would be to create a subclass of `Prawn::Document`, as shown in the following example:
+The most simple way to implement this sort of domain language would be to create a subclass of `Prawn::Document`, as shown in the following example:

 ```ruby
 module Prawn